bgmarx/bgmarx.github.io/_posts/2019-03-15-move-things-along-with-handle-continue.md

 {:ok, #PID<0.126.0>}
 ```

 Waiting five seconds---or some other lengthy amount of time---before your GenServer initializes isn't ideal.
-Before OTP 21, you could do get by with a `send` hack.
+Before OTP 21, you could get by with a `send` hack.

 ### The Old Way: `send`